mainnet-cash/mainnet-php-generated/docs/Api/ContractApi.md

 [[Back to README]](../../README.md)

-## escrowUtxos
+## contractUtxos

-> \Mainnet\Model\UtxoResponse escrowUtxos($contract)
+> \Mainnet\Model\UtxoResponse contractUtxos($contract)

-List specific utxos in a contract
+List specific utxos on any contract

 Returns all UTXOs that can be spent by the contract.
 Both confirmed and unconfirmed UTXOs are included.
+The endpoint works with contracts generated from templates (i.e. escrow).

 ### Example